 We are a multi-generational community of people from all sorts of backgrounds who have come together to develop the first ever cohousing community in Houston, Texas.

 We own land in the East End near parks, bike trails, and the light rail.
 Our plans include a Common House and private homes surrounding a common green.
-We are wrapping up the physical design phase and turning our attention to filling the remaining homes and building our community.
+Our buildings are under construction.
+While we watch the walls go up, we are busy working out the agreements that make cohousing a connected and sustainable community.

 We make decisions as a group using consensus which is a process committed to finding solutions that everyone actively supports.